1. Introduction

 1. Search area in order to quickly find an asset.

-3. Categories level of the library.
-There are usually two:
+3. Categories level of the Library.
+There are usually two categories as follows:

 1. Fundamentals: Contains all default assets offered by NC3.